streamr-dev/network/packages/client/README.md

 }))
 ```

-### Disable message ordering
+### Disable message ordering and gap filling
-If your use-case doesn't require message order to be enforced or if you want it to be tolerant to out-of-sync messages you can turn off the message ordering upon client creation:
+If your use case tolerates missing messages and message arriving out-of-order, you can turn off message ordering and gap filling when creating a instance of the client:
 ```js
 const streamr = new StreamrClient({
     auth: { ... },